-As at 31 December 2023, the Company's reinsurance contract assets, insurance contract liabilities and reinsurance contract liabilities are valued at AED 213 million, AED 465 million and AED 5 million respectively.
-(Refer to note 9 to the financial statements).
+As at 31 December 2024, the Company's insurance contract liabilities, reinsurance contract assets and reinsurance contract liabilities are valued at AED 695.53 million, AED 450.86 million, and AED 3.81 million respectively, as disclosed in Note 9 to the financial statements.

-Valuation of (Re)Insurance contract assets and liabilities involves significant judgements and estimates particularly with respect to the estimation of the present value of future cash flows, eligibility of the premium allocation approach (PAA) and estimation of the liabilities for incurred claims.
+Valuation of insurance contract liabilities, insurance contract assets, reinsurance contract assets and reinsurance contract liabilities involve significant judgements and estimates particularly with respect to the estimation of the present value of future cash flows, eligibility of the Premium Allocation Approach (PAA) and estimation of the liabilities for incurred claims.

-These cash flows primarily include determination of expected premium receipts, expected ultimate cost of claims and allocation of insurance acquisition cash flows which are within the contract boundaries.
+These cashflows and liabilities primarily include determination of expected premium receipts, expected ultimate cost of claims and allocation of insurance acquisition cash flows which are within the contract boundaries.